vjammi/datastructures/src/main/java/ds/patterns/linkedList/readme.md

       ***Very space effecient.
 Note that we are moving the nodes to the newer lists, not copying the nodes.
       The only new nodes we are creating are the 2 new dummy nodes.

-4. Linked List Cycle II
+#### Linked List Cycle II
 Cycle Detection
     Basically what we are looking is a loop in the list.
-Not only that we also want to know where the cycle starts.
+We also want to know where the cycle starts.

                     4
         1   2   3       5
                     6
+        ^^
+        SF
+        The slow pointer and fast pointer start out at the begining

+                    4
+        1   2   3       5
+                    6
+            ^   ^
+            S   F
+        At each step, the slow pointer moves 1 step ahead, fast pointer moves 2 step ahead.

+                    4
+        1   2   3       5
+                    6
+                        ^ ^  They both meet at 5
+                        S F

+                    4
+        1   2   3       5
+                    6
+        ^               ^
+        S               F
+        Reset the the pointers and move them now 1 step at a time.

+                    4
+        1   2   3       5
+                    6
+               ^^
+               SF
+        Now they both meet at 3

     An easy solution would be to use an HashSet to store the nodes.
 If a come to a node that is already in the HashSet then we have a cycle.
     Since it s a Linked list problem we can try to solve it using pointers.
     There is an algo called Floyd's cycle finding algo.

-5. Closing Thoughts